Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13007: basic, after 08
 - 13025: franken, t6he main source is 24
 - 13065: after C9, no uraeus
+- 1306D: was present in JSesh but not marked, replaced ankh
 - 13502: campaign for standing with props
 - 13507: campaign for standing with props
 - 13509: campaign for standing with props